Easy and Quick to Make

 A traditional recipe calls for pickled vegetables.
 If you have the time for this you can follow the instructions on how to do that.
 I personally don’t like pickled things and prefer my veggies just fresh.

 Also, the sauce that you can pour over the noodles has little kick to it, so it makes for plenty of flavor without the pickling.

 I was inspired by the site recipetineats.com to make a gluten free version.
 I knew it could be done easily.
-I have made it a few times now and made the changes that work for my taste buds as well.
+Now that I have made it a few times I have made the changes that work for my taste buds as well.

 The only downside is the cost of the gluten free products.
 They always cost more than the regular kind.
 Most days, I am just happy to have more options though.
 So happy to have found away to make Vietnamese food at home!